Pod-Point/laravel-mail-export/README.md

 * `enabled`: wether this package is enabled or not.
 * `disk`: which disk to use by default. `null` will use the default disk from your application filesystem.
 * `path`: the default path you would like to export your mails within a storage disk.
-* `filename`: a generic default filename for all your mails. `false` will automatically generate a unique filename for you.

 See our [`config/mail-export.php`](config/mail-export.php) for more details.